France: Architecture

-Saint Louis's Sainte-Chapelle represents the French impact on religious architecture.
+Saint Louis' Sainte-Chapelle represents the French impact on religious architecture.

 During the Middle Ages, many fortified castles were built by feudal nobles to mark their powers.
 Some French castles that survive are Chinon, Château d'Angers, Château de Vincennes and the Cathar castles.
 During this era, France had been using Romanesque architecture like most of Western Europe.

 Gothic architecture, originally named Opus Francigenum meaning "French work", was born in Île-de-France and was the first French style of architecture to be imitated throughout Europe.
 Northern France is the home of some of the most important Gothic cathedrals and basilicas, the first of these being the Saint Denis Basilica (used as the royal necropolis); other important French Gothic cathedrals are Notre-Dame de Chartres and Notre-Dame d'Amiens.
 The kings were crowned in another important Gothic church: Notre-Dame de Reims.

 The final victory in the Hundred Years' War marked an important stage in the evolution of French architecture.
 It was the time of the French Renaissance and several artists from Italy were invited to the French court; many residential palaces were built in the Loire Valley, from 1450 as a first reference the Château de Montsoreau.
 Examples of such residential castles include the Château de Chambord, the Château de Chenonceau, or the Château d'Amboise.

 Following the Renaissance and the end of the Middle Ages, Baroque architecture replaced the traditional Gothic style.
 Baroque architecture found greater success in the secular domain than in the religious one.
 In the secular domain, the Palace of Versailles has many Baroque features.
-Jules Hardouin Mansart, who designed the extensions to Versailles, was one of the most influential French architects of the Baroque era; he is famous for his dome at Les Invalides.
-Some of the most impressive provincial Baroque architecture is found in places that were not yet French such as Place Stanislas in Nancy.
+Jules Hardouin-Mansart, who designed the extensions to Versailles, was one of the most influential French architects of the Baroque era; he is famous for his dome at Les Invalides.
+Impressive provincial Baroque architecture is found in places that were not yet French, such as Place Stanislas in Nancy.
 On the military architectural side, Vauban designed some of the most efficient fortresses in Europe and became an influential military architect; as a result, imitations of his works can be found all over Europe, the Americas, Russia and Turkey.